chyVacheck/chyVacheck/README.md

     - [Link to the repository front-end](https://github.com/chyVacheck/movies-explorer-frontend)
     - [Link to the repository back-end](https://github.com/chyVacheck/movies-explorer-api)

-- #### russian-travel
+- #### Travel
    - Description
-     > This project shows what places there are in Russia, some statistics about the journeys of Russians, about many beautiful places in Russia
+     > This project shows what places there are in Ukraine, some statistics about the journeys of Ukraine, about many beautiful places in Ukraine
 The project was written using HTML, CSS and BEM methodology
    - Functional
      > Small animations using CSS, adaptive and fluid layout for resolutions of 320px and more